mdeous/polybar-appgate/README.md

 1. in AppGate GUI client's advanced settings, enable automatic login
 1. clone this repository wherever you want
-1. automatically start the `appgate-client.py` script in your i3 config
+1. automatically start the `appgate-client.py` script in your i3 config, or install the provided service file by running `make install`
 1. add the `polybar-appgate.py` script to your polybar config, as shown in the example below

 ```text